 These are two national honorary band fraternity and sorority organizations.
-The URI chapters have the following purposes: (1) to promote the existence and welfare of the collegiate bands and to create a respect and appreciation for band activities and achievements everywhere, (2) to honor outstanding members of the bands through privileged membership and recognition of musical achievement, demonstrated leadership, and enthusiastic approach to band activities, (3) to develop leadership through active participation with the band, and through it, to strengthen those traits of conduct, thought, and idealism which characterize responsible membership, (4) to encourage a close relationship among collegiate bands and promote meaningful and worthwhile social experiences for all engaged in collegiate band work, and (5) to cooperate with other musical organizations and societies.
-Students must be enrolled in credited band organizations throughout the academic year to be eligible for active membership in either of these two organizations.
+The URI chapters have the following purposes: (1) to promote the existence and welfare of the collegiate bands and to create a respect and appreciation for band activities and achievements everywhere, (2) to honor outstanding members of the bands through privileged membership and recognition of musical achievement, demonstrated leadership, and enthusiastic approach to band activities, (3) to develop leadership through active participation with the band, and through it, to strengthen those traits of conduct, thought, and idealism which characterize responsible membership, (4) to encourage a close relationship between collegiate bands and promote meaningful and worthwhile social experiences for all engaged in collegiate band work, and (5) to cooperate with other musical organizations and societies.
+Students must be enrolled in credited band organizations.
 For more information contact the faculty advisors.